brillcp/PokedexUI/README.md

 ##  🧾

-The Pokedex manages asynchronous Pokémon fetching using an injected PokemonService.
+The view model manages asynchronous Pokémon fetching using an injected PokemonService.
 It tracks the loading state and appends new Pokémon to the list:
 ```swift
 final class PokedexViewModel: ObservableObject {
     @Published var pokemon: [PokemonViewModel] = []